cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 # Notation

-This document is consistent with all terminology defined in {{?RFC9794}}.
+This document is consistent with terminology defined in {{?RFC9794}}.
 In particular, this document defines PQ/T Hybrid KEMs, where "PQ" refers to the post-quantum component and "T" to the traditional component.